Vlasenko2006/Storyteller/README.md

 ## Overview

-This neural network, the LSTMsky, is an old-fasioned NLP model with LSTM layer in its core (see also my transformer-based BERTsky and BARTsky).
+This neural network, the LSTMsky, is an old-fasioned NLP model with LSTM layer in its core (see also my [trasformer branch](https://github.com/Vlasenko2006/Storyteller/tree/transformer) with transformer-based BERTsky and BARTsky).
 It predicts the next words in the beginning of a sentence (the prompt), enabling it to generate text that continues an input seed text.
 The model is trained on a text corpus, tokenized words using original tokenizer, and converted into numerical sequences for learning.
 The architecture uses embeddings, LSTMs, and feed-forward layers.

 This neural network (NN) predicts the following words in a text sequence (incomplete sentence).
 It accepts a phrase and continues it as long as needed, setting appropriate punctuation.
 The purpose of this NN is:
 1. Test whether a NN can instantly fool the software aimed to detect AI-generated texts.